 What is a BOM in PCB Design?

 I spent many years designing circuit boards in a service bureau.
-I built , I placed and routed traces, and I created Gerber files and drawings.
-In all that time though, I never worked with a PCB .
-It probably was because those customers created their own ’s and we worked only with the data that they gave us.
-Whatever the reason though, I was in the dark when it came to the and I had a lot of questions.
+I built assembly components, placed and routed traces, and created Gerber files and drawings.
+In all that time though, I never worked with a PCB bill of materials.
+It probably was because those customers created their own PCB BOM board and we worked only with the data that they gave us.
+Whatever the reason though, I was in the dark when it came to the BOM, and I had a lot of questions.

-Since then I’ve worked with plenty of ’s in the different jobs that I’ve had, and I usually don’t give them much thought anymore.
-So, I was surprised then when I recently found myself fielding questions about Bill of Materials.
-The most popular being, “what is a BOM and what it is used for?”.
-This got me thinking that maybe my BOM-less experience in the service bureau wasn’t as unique as I thought it was.
-Perhaps there are many others out there who need some basic information on Printed Circuit Board BOMs.
+Since then, I’ve worked with plenty of BOM PCBs in the different jobs that I’ve had, and I usually don’t give them much thought anymore.
+So, I was surprised then when I recently found myself fielding questions about the Bill of Materials.
+The most popular being, “what is a BOM, and what it is used for?”.
+This got me thinking that maybe the initial lack of BOM experience wasn’t uncommon.
+Perhaps there are many others out there who need some basic information on PCB BOM management.

-The “Bill of Materials”, commonly referred to as the BOM, is simply a list.
-In the case of a PCB design, the bill of materials is a list of all the needed in the manufacturing process to build that specific printed circuit board.
+The “Bill of Materials”, commonly referred to as the BOM or electrical BOM, is simply a list.
+In the case of PCB design, the bill of materials is a list of all the needed parts in the manufacturing process to build that specific printed circuit board.

 A Printed Circuit Board is generated from PCB design software.
-In order to do this, the part information to generate the must already be available in the CAD system.
+In order to do this, the part information to generate the component must already be available in the CAD system.
 The information for each part is usually stored in its specific CAD part.
-As each part is instantiated in the design, the part information is pulled along with it from the .
-Once in the design, the part information is then available for use in the different elements of the BOM.
+As each part is instantiated in the design, the part information is pulled along with it from the BOM.
+Once in the design, the part information is then available for use in the different elements of the PCB BOM management.

-There can be many types of information in a PCB , but the must have a core set of elements to start with.
-Here is a list of some of the more core elements that you will see in a PCB :
+There can be many types of information in a PCB BOM board, but the parts must have a core set of elements to start with.
+Here is a list of some of the more core elements that you will see in a PCB BOM board:

-1. Comment: Each part type on the Printed Circuit Board needs to have a unique identification which is listed as a comment in the bill of materials.
-Typically a company designated part number is used as the comment, but this is not a requirement.
-Vendor component part numbers or other designations can be used as instead.
+- Comment: Each part type on the Printed Circuit Board needs to have a unique identifier, or part number, listed as a comment in the bill of materials.
+Typically a company-designated part number is used as the comment, but this is not a requirement.
+Vendor component part numbers or other designations can be used instead.
 An example of a comment could be the company part number “27-0477-03”.

-Usually the is organized by the value of the comment element.
-The other core elements that are associated with it would then be included on the same line.
-As an example, let’s take the core element values from above, and demonstrate a small one-line report:
+Usually, the BOM is organized by a comment with the other core elements that are associated with it included next to it on the same line.
+As an example, let’s take the core element values from above and demonstrate a small one-line report: